oracle-livelabs/database-maa/zdm-physical-online-with-backup/migrate-db/migrate-db.md

    **$ZDM_HOME/bin/zdmservice start**

-3. Prepare command for ZDM Physical Offline Migration Evaluation.
+3. Prepare command for ZDM Physical Online Migration Evaluation.

    Use the below sample command for ZDM database migration evaluation and update it as per your environment.